 There are so many Google Drive users that they’ve become targets for social engineering attacks.
 Phishing emails can masquerade as Google Drive or Gmail notifications and trick people into giving out their login details.
 If you care about your data, it’s time to choose a privacy-oriented cloud storage service provider.
 You can also check our article on Gmail alternatives.

 All apps featured in this post offer end-to-end encryption, but not all of them have zero-knowledge policies.
 When companies without zero-knowledge policies encrypt your files, they still hold the decryption keys and can read your files.
 Those with zero-knowledge policies cannot decrypt your documents as you’re the only one who has the key.
 If you lose it, your files will be lost too.

-NordLocker uses state-of-the-art encryption to encrypt the files you store locally or in the cloud.
-NordLocker will protect your data from hacking, snooping, and unauthorized access of any kind.
+NordLocker is an easy-to-use file encryption program, allowing you to store files both locally and in the cloud.
+It will protect your data from hacking, snooping, and unauthorized access of any kind.

 Just like other NordSec products, NordLocker is very easy to use for any skill level.
 You just drag-and-drop – that’s it, your file will be encrypted.
 NordLocker allows you to store your data on your computer or in the NordLocker cloud storage and access it from anywhere.
 You can sync files on any computer and have complete control over who can access it.
 To keep it safe and hassle-free, NordLocker has no password-protected file sharing.
 You simply send a link to the file to someone you want to share it with and can revoke their access anytime you want.

 NordLocker uses the most advanced algorithms and ciphers: Argon2, AES256, ECC (with XChaCha20, EdDSA, and Poly1305), and other creations of modern cryptography.
 And we can’t imagine an encryption service without a zero-knowledge policy, so you’ll be the only one who knows what’s in your locker.